 Fictional example: Kurt Vonnegut's recurring character Kilgore Trout suffers from an extreme case of this.
 His stories are published as filler in hardcore pornography magazines, and almost nobody actually reads them for the words.

-And the only copy I've seen was an invoked aversion of this trope, proudly announcing "Now available for the first time without a lurid cover!"
+Some copies invoke an aversion of this trope, proudly announcing "Now available for the first time without a lurid cover!"

 One of Lackey's Valdemar books, Magic's Pawn, suffers from this on the U.S. first edition paperback cover by Jody Lee (who does most of Lackey's covers).
 Despite the fact that she appears nowhere in the book, and in fact the main character is gay, there is a completely naked woman with Godiva Hair lounging in the corner of the border.
 Worse, this is the most common cover for the book.